 - Make a recommendation, not a specific remedy, but typically for repair, correction, or further evaluation.

-Since that time I've done three major Library revisions and have spent a lot of time thinking about how inspectors should describe condition they find.
-The considerations are:
+Since that time I've spent a lot of time thinking about factors that affect how narratives are written.
+The factors are:

 - Limiting interpretation: